-The internal audit function provides an independent assessment of the adequacy of, and compliance with, the Company's established policies, procedures and risk management framework.
+The Internal Audit function provides an independent assessment of the adequacy of, and compliance with, the Company's established policies, procedures and risk management framework.

-To achieve this, the internal audit function:
+To achieve this, the Internal Audit function:

-- establishes, implements and maintains an audit plan setting out the audit work to be undertaken in the upcoming years, taking into account all activities and the complete system of governance of the Company; - takes a risk-based approach in deciding its priorities; - reports the audit plan to the Board; - issues recommendations based on the audit work undertaken - verifies compliance with the decisions taken by the Board in relation to the internal audit recommendations.
+- establishes, implements and maintains an audit plan setting out the audit work to be undertaken in the upcoming years, taking into account all activities and the complete system of governance of the Company; - takes a risk-based approach in deciding its priorities;

+- reports the audit plan to the Board; - issues recommendations based on the audit work undertaken - verifies compliance with the decisions taken by the Board in relation to the Internal Audit recommendations.

-The internal audit function has full, free and unrestricted access to all activities, records (in both paper and electronic format), property and personnel necessary to accomplish the stated purpose.
-Documents and information given to the internal audit function are handled in the same prudent manner as by those employees normally accountable for them, with stringent regard for safekeeping and confidentiality.
+The Internal Audit function has full, free and unrestricted access to all activities, records (in both paper and electronic format), property and personnel necessary to accomplish the stated purpose.
+Documents and information given to the Internal Audit function are handled in the same prudent manner as by those employees normally accountable for them, with stringent regard for safekeeping and confidentiality.

-The internal audit review and appraisal process does not in any way relieve other persons of the responsibilities assigned to them.
+The Internal Audit review and appraisal process does not in any way relieve other persons of the responsibilities assigned to them.
 Responsibility for complying with policies and procedures as well as correcting deficiencies rests with the respective employees and management.

-The internal audit submits a written report to the Board no less frequently than annually.
+The Internal Audit function presents in person a written report to the Board no less frequently than annually.